UAF-CS372-Spring-2015/project-three/README.md

 If using Windows, download the binary from the main website.

+# Building

-Compile with `clang++ -lsfml-graphics -lsfml-window -lsfml-system main.cpp`.
+Compile with `clang++ -lsfml-graphics -lsfml-window -lsfml-system`.

+We also have a makefile, so you can just use `make` and build it.

 (If using other SFML modules, put them after graphics, before window and system)

+`main.cpp` is the release suite.

+`test.cpp` is the test/debug suite.

+# SFML Examples

 Some examples: